But after Spain

 senior party members come from groups with names like Youth with No Future or

 the Anti-Capitalist Left.
-Others have worked with Venezuela ’s Bolivarian left.
-On
+Others have worked with Venezuela Spain Greece

 Mr Iglesias’s main demand is

-constitution to scrap the “regime of 1978” and get rid of a casta of supposedly self-serving, corrupt
+for a rewrite of Spain 1978” and get rid of a casta of supposedly self-serving, corrupt

 politicians.